 We have identified our Chief Executive Officer as the chief operating decision maker for purposes of determining segments.
 We currently manage our operations through two reportable operating segments-(1) Billboard, which provides advertising space on billboard advertising structures and sites in the U.S., and (2) Transit, which provides advertising space on transit advertising displays operating under exclusive multi-year contracts with municipalities in large cities across the U.S. Prior to its sale, our Canadian operations comprised our International operating segment, which did not meet the criteria to be a reportable segment and accordingly, was included in Other.
-Historical operating results of our Canadian operations are included in Other are operating results for third-party digital equipment sales.
+Historical operating results of our Canadian operations are included in Other through the date of sale.
+Also included in Other are operating results for third-party digital equipment sales.